Eupnea

 Half way through the project, the Covid-19 pandemic triggered a global fixation with breathing and the dangers of breathlessness.
 I had nightmares about suffocation and the feverish sense of being stuffed with cotton wool during a bout of the illness.

-EUPNEA was first shown as a two-channel gallery installation as part of a suite of works that included drawings and photographs, at Serlachius Museum, Finland.
-The single screen version was produced in 2023.
+Eupnea was first shown as a two-channel gallery installation as part of a suite of works that included drawings and photographs, at Serlachius Museum, Finland, in 2022